MahmoudSam/SocketTracker/README.md

 # SocketTracker
 Console application made in .net core that is used to perform port scanning and ddos attack.
-Made this project as one day project in few hours so, it's not perfect :).
+Made this as one day project in few hours so, it's not perfect :).

 ## Note!
 Use this application just for testing